James Coughlan: Ireland

 Coughlan was called into the senior Ireland squad for the 2012 Six Nations Championship to replace the injured Leo Cullen, but did not feature in the tournament.
 He was also called up to the Ireland squad for the uncapped warm-up against the Barbarians on 29 May 2012 in Gloucester, coming on in the 60th minute for Chris Henry in the 29–28 defeat.

 He was called into Ireland's training squad for the 2013 Six Nations Championship on 21 January 2013, and captained Ireland Wolfhounds in their 14–10 friendly defeat against England Saxons on 25 January 2013.
 He was added to Ireland's squad for their game against Scotland on 17 February 2013, and was named in the Ireland squad for the 2013 Autumn tests, but Coughlan never won a senior cap for Ireland, much to the frustration of some.

-Coaching
+Coaching career

 Upon retirement, Coughlan immediately progressed into coaching with Pau's academy.
 During this time, 27 of the 30 players in the academy went on to sign professional contracts.
-After two years with Pau, Coughlan joined Aix as a forwards coach for the 2019–20 season, and oversaw a transformation of the team's defence from the fifth-worst to the fifth-best, as well as turning the team's scrum from the fourth worst to the second-best in the Pro D2.
+After two years with Pau, Coughlan joined Aix as a forwards coach for the 2019–20 season and oversaw a transformation of the team's defence from the fifth-worst to the fifth-best, as well as turning the team's scrum from the fourth worst to the second-best in the Pro D2.
 Coughlan's work caught the attention of Top 14 club Brive, and he joined the club in July 2020 ahead of the 2020–21 season.
-Ahead of the 2021–22 season, Coughlan, having left Brive, joined another French Top 14 club, Toulon as their defence coach, and was placed in temporary charge of the team after head coach Patrice Collazo left in October 2021.
+Ahead of the 2021–22 season, Coughlan, having left Brive, joined another French Top 14 club, Toulon, as their defence coach, and was placed in temporary charge of the team after head coach Patrice Collazo left in October 2021.